 HOW GOOD DOES YOUR BELAYER NEED TO BE

 I’ve done some indoor climbing with my wife, Ellie, who also does not have a lot of experience belaying.
 However, with regular indoor climbing, I was able to choose routes that I knew I wouldn’t make mistakes on.
 In a worst case I would’ve grabbed the rope that led down to her.
 When she abseiled me, I grabbed her side of the rope.

-When you do ice-climbing as a newbie, there is a serious risk of falling off the wall.
-Also, your hands are wrapped around the ice tools, so the likelyhood of managing to grab the other side of the rope are low.
+If ice climbing as a newbie, you’ll face a serious risk of falling off the wall.
+Also, your hands are wrapped around the ice tools, so the likelihood of managing to grab the other side of the rope are low.
 The ice tools are attached to your top roping rope, so they won’t fall and hit someone on the ground, but they could hit you.
 Best not to drop them on a whim.

 The set-up at the ice walls is for top roping.
 This means that the ropes are already dangling from the ceiling all along the walls.
 Each rope goes through a metal loop at the ceiling.
 Both ends of each rope reach the ground.
 You pick each end of the rope up.

 I tied myself into one end of the rope with a double figure of eight.
 Then I set up the belaying device for my partner at the other end of the rope.
 He still seemed to remember how to do the actual belaying.
 Hand down unless when pulling in rope.
 Never to let go of the dead man’s end , etc.

 The dead end is called dead end for a reason.
 If you let it go, even just for one second, then someone might end up dead.
 The belaying device will not stop the rope from running through your device.
 Unless you hold the end of the rope.
 It only adds enough friction to stop it from moving when you hold the end of the rope tight.
 While your arm points downward, away from the climber.